casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 You can send ERC-20 compliant tokens on the Casper Network as per the ERC specification.
 We'll use the same  `erc20iface` script to execute the transfer deployments.

-You will need an amount and a destination to execute a transferral.
-The amount corresponds to the number of tokens you want transferred, and the destination is the hexadecimal public key of the receiving account.
-Your command should look like this
+You will need an amount and a destination to execute a transfer.
+The amount corresponds to the number of tokens you want to transfer, and the destination is the hexadecimal public key of the receiving account.
+Your command should look like this:

 `npm run erc20iface transfer 200 0166795bb8895dcec5631690fa3d5dd3daacde7efeefb1e79176e9d879fd669b47`